About

 - Sunday: 12:30, 2:30 (or 1:30 and 3:30)

-These tours fill up fast, especially on the weekends, so as soon as you know when you want to go, call and reserve your spots.
+These fill up quickly, especially on weekends, so reserve your spots as soon as you know your preferred date.

 The admission fee is $10 per person, with children under 2 free.
 Included in this fee is a portion of grain that you can feed to the alpacas.

 The alpaca farm tour takes about an hour and a half and is highly educational and interactive for all ages.
-You’ll learn about the history and science surrounding all things alpaca from a passionate and knowledgeable guide, which at times, may be one of the owners themselves.
+You’ll learn about the history and science surrounding all things alpaca from a passionate and knowledgeable guide.
 Along the way, you may even get to hug an alpaca or hold a baby one.
-Everyone is given a portion of feed with admittance and can feed the alpacas also.
+Everyone is given a portion of feed upon admission and can also feed the alpacas.

-It’s not a petting zoo type of experience but instead is more of a natural history talk and walk.
-One of the farm tour goals is to raise awareness about the benefits of alpaca fibers, and another is to share what it is like to run an alpaca farm and raise them.
-The farm owners are definitely passionate about alpacas and what they do.
-This clearly shows in everything they say and do.
+It’s not a petting zoo-type experience, but rather a natural history talk and walk.
+One of its goals is to raise awareness about the benefits of alpaca fibers.
+Another desire is to share what it's like to run an alpaca farm and raise them.
+The owners are clearly passionate about alpacas and their work.

-For groups of ten or more, the farm offers group educational tours.
-We hear they may also offer a “Behind the Scenes Tour,” a 30-minute tour of only the Alpaca Nursery area, which is ideal for small children and anyone with walking difficulties, but I suggest you call beforehand to be sure.
+For groups of ten or more, the farm offers educational tours tailored to groups.
+Ask about the “Behind the Scenes Tour" of the Alpaca Nursery area.
+This package is ideal for small children and anyone with walking difficulties.

 An Advanced Tour, called Alpaca 101, is really a training session that you have to call and schedule.
-Apparently, it is a hands-on learning experience, covering such topics as alpaca anatomy, basic veterinary care, fencing and managing practices, and more.
+This hands-on learning experience covers such topics as alpaca anatomy, basic veterinary care, and managing practices.

 The owners and operators of Smith Mountain Lake Alpaca Farm are big on education and sharing what they know with others.
 They pride themselves in having the top educational facility in the country while also specializing in the breeding and selling of their show-quality alpacas.
 The alpacas on the farm come from high premium bloodlines found across the US, and on any given day, you can find up to 70 or 80 of them across the landscape.